 TMDSAS application essay #3: Optional essay

 The optional essay is an opportunity to provide the admissions committee(s) with a broader picture of who you are as an applicant.
 This essay is optional; however, you are strongly encouraged to take advantage of this opportunity.

-Briefly state any unique circumstances or life experiences that are relevant to your application.
-This is not an area to continue your essay or reiterate what you have previously stated – this area is provided to address any issues which have not previously been addressed.
+Briefly state any unique circumstances or life experiences that are relevant to your application that have not previously been presented.
+This is not an area to continue your essay or reiterate what you have already stated – this area is provided to address any issues which have not already been covered.
 (2500 characters max)

 Even though this is an “optional” essay, it’s not really optional.
 It will hurt your application, if you do not complete it.
 Looking through what you have already covered in your other essays, are there any challenges or unique circumstances that you have overcome?
 If you struggled academically or with the MCAT, this section would be the most appropriate place to address any concerns that the selection committee may have about your application.
 Do you speak other languages?
 Have you completed a medical mission in another country?
 Or do you have a unique approach to leadership that you would like to discuss in more detail?
 This section will allow you to go into detail about anything that you feel it would be important for the selection committee to know about you.

 For more assistance, you are welcome to contact me or one of my colleagues at Accepted.
 If you get stuck on any of these essays, it can be helpful to have the guidance of an expert.
 I recommend that you start your essays early to avoid the stress of an impending deadline.
 Most students do their best work when they are not under the pressure of a deadline.